eellak/gsoc2019-anonymization/README.md

 For more information you can visit [future work](https://github.com/eellak/gsoc2019-anonymization/wiki/Future-Work) in wiki pages.

+## Final Report Gist
+You can find the final report [here](https://gist.github.com/DimitrisKatsiros/cf6ad8e338a545a74306e0a52d2bfe26).

 ## Contributors
 - Google Summer of Code participant: Dimitrios Katsiros